cbaggers/cepl/README.md

 We have also removed the dependency on fn & cl-fad.

+Other Changes:
+- added the remove-surface function
+- closing primary window no longer quits cepl

 ### 2018-01-11

 *I am terrible at changelogs.
 I am retroactively making the updates for everything between june 2017 and jan 2018